 Our best sexual harassment attorneys in Los Angeles and all across California explain that if a non-employee’s words or actions have a sexual connotation and create a hostile work environment, interfere with your job duties, or make it uncomfortable or impossible for you to perform your job, you may be entitled to file a sexual harassment claim.

-Unwanted sexual advances is not the only form of sexual harassment that is unlawful and prohibited by California laws.
+Unwanted sexual advances are not the only form of sexual harassment that is unlawful and prohibited by California laws.
 Our Los Angeles sexual harassment lawyer explains that California laws prohibit unwelcome physical, visual, and verbal sexual harassment.

 Some of the examples of physical harassment include inappropriate touching, patting or rubbing against an employee, while verbal sexual harassment may refer to asking sexual questions, making lewd jokes and others.
 Visual sexual harassment, meanwhile, can be sharing sexually suggestive images or videos such as porn, among other things.